CalSol/CalSol-Electrical-Onboarding/Section8.md

 # Section 8: Software Introduction

+Note: Please don't get stuck on this part of the firmware lab.
+We will help debug this software stuff in person.
+Please continue on without finishing this section as the following sections don't need any of this software.

 ## Git + Github Repositories

 This is what we use to share files and practice version control